 Target continues to focus on improving conditions for workers in supplier factories with a transparent supply chain.
-Target supports Impact's Benefits for Business and Workers Program, which works with factories in developing countries to make business improvements that lead to better training, pay and conditions for workers.
-Volume growth increasingly offset lower prices, reflecting an encouraging customer response to price reductions.
+Target supports Impactt's Benefits for Business and Workers Program, which works with factories in developing countries to make business improvements that lead to better training, pay and conditions for workers.